TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data: Related Work

-Most of the existing works use the machine learning model efficacy and a variety of different metrics to evaluate the generated synthetic data.~Xu et al.~\cite{xu2019modeling} used a likelihood fitness metric.~Goncalves et al.~\cite{support_coverage} proposed a support coverage metric that measures whether the rarer classes have been properly represented in the synthetic data.
-They also uses log cluster analysis, KL divergence and pairwise correlation distance.
-Karlsson and Sjoberg~\cite{pmse} uses basic statistical evaluation along with pMSE~\cite{woo2009global} which measures how much of the synthetic data is differentiable from the real data.~Zhao at al.~\cite{JSD} uses Jensen-Shannon divergence and Wasserstein distance.~Buczak et al.~\cite{EMERGE} uses expert insights onto the data to asses the quality of the generated data.~Chen et al.~\cite{Chen2019TheVO} evaluates the data generated by Synthea\cite{SYNTHEA} using several clinical quality measures.
-Bayesian network generators~\cite{BayesianGen} were evaluated using performance of logistic regression on synthetic data.
-The researchers have used different types of metrics in the literature.
-We notice that there is a lack of a uniform evaluation metric or a uniform single score metric which captures the intricacies and robustness of the generated synthetic data.
-Recently~Brenninkmeijer and Hille~\cite{brenninkmeijer2019synthetic} proposed a similarity score to capture the similarities between the different statistics of the real and synthesized data.
-They use the basic statistical properties (mean, median, standard deviation) and other elements such as correlation matrices, PCA and machine learning efficacy for computing the similarity score.
-We observe that a unified metric to validate the tabular data generated from GANs is missing in the literature.
-A single score metric which captures all the relevant information about the generated data would not only help in evaluating the output generated by the GANs after training but also in assessing the training of these GANs.
+Most of the existing works use the machine learning model efficacy and a variety of different metrics to evaluate the generated synthetic data.~Xu et al.~\cite{xu2019modeling} used a likelihood fitness metric and machine learning efficacy.
+The likelihood fitness metric is only applicable for simulated data with a known probability distribution.
+For real world datasets where the distribution is unknown, this metric is not suitable.~Goncalves et al.~\cite{support_coverage} proposed a support coverage metric that measures whether the rarer classes have been properly represented in the synthetic data.
+They also use log cluster analysis, KL divergence and pairwise correlation distance.~The KL-divergence is usually applied on an individual column.
+This doesn't account for the inter-column statistic.
+Thus, it is incomplete without the correlation analysis based metric.
+Snoke at al.~\cite{pmse_expected} use basic statistical evaluation along with an expected value of pMSE~\cite{woo2009global} that measures how much the synthetic data is differentiable from the real data.~Zhao at al.~\cite{JSD} use Jensen-Shannon divergence and Wasserstein distance.~Similar to KL-divergence, both these metrics don't account for the inter-column statistics.~Buczak et al.~\cite{EMERGE} use expert insights onto the data to asses the quality of the generated data.~However, the domain expert inputs are not easily available and are usually costly.~Chen et al.~\cite{Chen2019TheVO} evaluate the data generated by Synthea~\cite{SYNTHEA} using several clinical quality measures.
+Bayesian network generators~\cite{BayesianGen} were evaluated using performance of logistic regression on synthetic data.~Recently,~Brenninkmeijer and Hille~\cite{brenninkmeijer2019synthetic} proposed a similarity score to capture the similarities between the different statistics of the real and synthesized data.
+They use the basic statistical properties (mean, median, and standard deviation) and other elements such as correlation matrices, PCA and machine learning efficacy for computing the similarity score.
+Researchers have used different types of metrics in the literature.
+We notice that there is a lack of a uniform evaluation metric or a uniform single score metric which captures the intricacies and robustness of the generated synthetic data.~Moreover, most of these metrics are unbounded and a comparative analysis between the existing works in the literature become difficult due to different metric adopted by different papers.
+We also observe that a unified metric to validate the tabular data generated from GANs and VAEs is missing in the literature.
+A single score metric which captures all the relevant information about the generated data would not only help in evaluating the output generated by the GANs, VAEs after training but also in assessing the training of these GANs and VAEs.